 We’re at the very tail end of summer here in Johannesburg, which means the regular electrical storms have all but finished for the season.
 When thunder crashes and lightning bolts rain from the sky, it often appears that the clowns are not just fighting, but that an entire circus troupe is waging all out war up there.

-Mr Incredible was far far away in South America during what was probably the most biblical thunderstorm we’ve had.
+My husband was far, far away in South America during what was probably the most biblical thunderstorm we’ve had.
 It was of the house, bone, bed and nerve rattling variety.
 Pickle slept through the entire thing taking up three quarters of the bed while Sweetpea was glued to me on the remaining sliver.
 Then the bedroom door creaked open.
 My blood ran cold and I fumbled for my phone wondering feebly whether I could battle an intruder with the paperbacks on my bedside table.
-After a heart-stopping pause, The Cheese Thief slunk into the room.
+After a heart-stopping pause, our dog The Cheese Thief slunk into the room.
 She crawled under the bed and stayed the rest of the night.

-To see some utterly brilliant lightning photos from Johannesburg, click here.
-Photographer Alexius van der Westhuizen’s pictures are stunning.
+To see some utterly brilliant lightning photos from Johannesburg, see Photographer Alexius van der Westhuizen’s images.